Has your child been injured by a defective Stork Craft Baby Crib?

 The recall includes about 147,000 Stork Craft drop-side cribs with the Fisher-Price logo, the CPSC said.

 The cribs were sold at major retailers including Sears, Wal-Mart, BJ’s Wholesale Club, J.C.Penney, Kmart, and online at Amazon.com and Target.com, Costco.com and Babiesrus.com between January 1993 and October 2009.

 The cribs’ drop-side, which is attached with plastic hardware, can detach unexpectedly and create a space between the crib wall and the adjacent mattress.
 Infants and toddlers can become trapped in the space and suffocate or fall to the floor.

-The Bay Area Lawyers at the Strick Law Offices help victims of defective products obtain compensation for their injuries, financial losses and suffering.
+The Bay Area Lawyers at the Strick Injury Law and Mediation help victims of defective products obtain compensation for their injuries, financial losses and suffering.
 Injuries from a defective product can have life-changing consequences.
-In cases such as these, the attorneys at the Strick Law Offices strive to obtain maximum compensation for each client.
+In cases such as these, the attorneys at Strick Injury Law and Mediation strive to obtain maximum compensation for each client.